Peregri/StarLegacy.Wiki/Planets/Quod Canis.md

 ## Quick Notes

-This is the home of a large population of the server.
-It is the only planet with chetherite, thus it is very valuable.
-So many people live here, it is fully claimed.
+This is the home of a large population of players.
+It is the only planet with chetherite, which makes it very important.
+All of the land on Quod Canis is currently claimed.
 With its three trade cities and tons of players, it is the most active planet.
-Some notable things are the giant water wall surrounding the Exertician capital and Atlantis, a well known city loved for it's leader and buildings.
+Some notable things on Quod Canis are the giant water wall surrounding the Exertician capital and Atlantis, a large trade city.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=QuodCanis)